OpenRoberta/openroberta-lab/Docker/_README.md

 file `nginx.conf` see the ssl-, -server and include-section in the example file for the global configuration.
 The example file `lab.open-roberta` contains the open-roberta specific configuration.
 The Apache2 configuration examples are in the directory `z-apache2`.

 Actually we are using nginx.
-Apache would do it as well.
+Apache would do as well.

 ## Conventions